catmaid/CATMAID/sphinx-doc/source/websockets.rst

     [program:catmaid-daphe]
     directory = /opt/catmaid/django/projects/
-    command = /opt/catmaid/django/env/bin/daphne -b 127.0.0.1 -p 8001 mysite.asgi:channel_layer
+    command = /opt/catmaid/django/env/bin/daphne -b 127.0.0.1 -p 8001 mysite.asgi:application
     user = www-data
     stdout_logfile = /opt/catmaid/django/projects/mysite/daphne.log
     redirect_stderr = true

-    [program:catmaid-daphe-worker]
-    directory = /opt/catmaid/django/projects/
-    command = /opt/catmaid/django/env/bin/python manage.py runworker
-    user = www-data
-    stdout_logfile = /opt/catmaid/django/projects/mysite/daphne-worker.log
-    redirect_stderr = true
-    autorestart = true
-    process_name = %(program_name)s_%(process_num)02d
-    numprocs = <NUM-CPUS>

-Replace ``<NUM-CPUS>`` in the last line with the number of CPUs on your system.
-It should however be fine to use a lower number in most cases and probably even 1 will most of the time not cause problems.
+It is also possible to have additional workers help with the work, should there be many ASGI requests.
+The details for ``Supervisord``  and ``Nginx`` can be found in the example setup in the ``Channels`` documentation `here <https://channels.readthedocs.io/en/latest/deploying.html#example-setups>`_.